eduardolucioac/ez_gitea/README.md

-# ez_gitea - A painless and easy Gitea setup
+# ez_gitea - A painless and ez Gitea setup

 <img src="./icon/gitea.svg" height="250">

-This project is intended to allow you to easily install and use Gitea on Manjaro and Ubuntu Linux distributions.
-With few adaptations, this project can be used on any other platform that uses docker-compose, although a Linux platform is required if you want to enjoy all the facilities.
+The purpose of this project is to allow you to easily install and use Gitea as a desktop application.

+This project was initially thought to be used with the Manjaro and Ubuntu Linux distributions, but with a few adaptations it can be used with any other platform that uses docker-compose - although a Linux platform is necessary if you want to enjoy all the facilities.

 # Table of Contents